 Best place to stay Koh Tao

 Prepared to splurge for a romantic night?
 Are you willing to surprise your lover with the best place to stay in Koh Tao and looking for a romantic place then you are in the right place!
 TripAdvisor rated ‘The Place Luxury Boutique Pool Villas’ as the world’s most romantic hotel in 2015.
 Spacious luxurious villas that come with all the amenities you can think of: a private infinity pool on your balcony, total privacy, endless jungle and ocean views and a garden bathroom.
 Expect to pay for what you get!
-I stayed here 3 nights and had the time of my life, read about it in my blog Best Place To Stay Koh Tao, I also stayed at a couples retreat away from the hustle and bustle, check out my Bamboo Huts Koh Tao review.
+I stayed here 3 nights and had the time of my life.
+I also stayed at some luxury Koh Tao hotels away from the hustle and bustle, check for example my Bamboo Huts Koh Tao review.

 More examples of great places to stay in Koh Tao are: